tripal/tripal_design/Publications.md

 ## PubSearchQueryImporter

 Implementation of the `TripalImporter` plugin for loading publication data into Chado using a search query.
 It will allow the user to select from a set of already created search queries.

+#### Form Elements
+- Select list for the database (eg. PubMed)
+- Autocomplete text field (the name of the search query name)

 #### Functions: